 In 2017-2018 an All Wales Collaboration Team was established to coordinate existing activities and identify new opportunities for collaboration across the four Forces in Wales.
 Traditionally the team was led by a Deputy Chief Constable and funded based on agreed contributions from each Force in Wales.
 During 2019-2020 it was agreed that the team would be led by an Assistant Chief Constable with the costs of this lead role fully met by the home force.
-The total costs of the team in 2019-2020 were £282k (2018-2019 - £396k) and Police and Crime Commissioner for North Wales' contribution to these costs was £59k in 2019-2020 (2018-2019 - £88k).
-In December 2019 an Assistant Chief Constable from North Wales Police became the lead for the All Wales Collaboration Team with the costs of £41k incurred in 2019-2020 fully met by the Police and Crime Commissioner for North Wales.
+The total costs of the team in 2020-2021 were £161k (2019-2020 - £282k) and Police and Crime Commissioner for North Wales' contribution to these costs was £40k in 2020-2021 (2019-20 - £59k).
+During 2020-21 an Assistant Chief Constable from North Wales Police was the lead for the All Wales Collaboration Team, covering the period of 1st April 2020 until 17th January 21 which resulted in a remuneration of £110,147 as per Note 26 Officers' Remuneration , with the costs fully met by the Police and Crime Commissioner for North Wales.